ibm-cloud-architecture/refarch-analytics/docs/db2warehouse/README.md

 We used a 4-way dispersed volume with 2-brick redundancy for a total of 6 "disks".
 Initial deployment had performance characteristics 15-30% slower.
 Gluster does have the advantage of redundancy and parallelism of IO so would be recommended for longer-term database requirements in the environment.

+For more information about the deployment of Gluster and the configuration we used see [High Availability Clustered Filesystems Setup](https://github.com/ibm-cloud-architecture/refarch-privatecloud/blob/master/Resiliency/Configure_HA_ICP_cluster.md#install-glusterfs)

 #### Turbo-Charging Gluster

 Since part of Gluster's advantage is dispersed IO and redundancy we made a simple change to how data was stored in DB2 that added another parallelization layer.
 Knowing that the gluster file system consisted of 6 bricks we created a new storage group to have 6 containers and tablespaces to use that storage group.
 We used `select db_storage_path from table(admin_get_storage_paths('',-1)) where storage_group_name = 'IBMSTOGROUP'` to find the path used by the deployment.